Table of contents

 Check out our Pablo Picasso replica gallery where you can see and have all of his painting replicated by our experts.

 2. Guernica, Pablo Picasso, 1937

-The painting created in 1937 was actually commissioned by the Spanish government.
+The Cubism example/work was apparently commissioned by the Spanish government.

 Unfortunately, it didn’t succeed in garnering attention.

 Later, it faced criticism from Tony Shafrazi, who defaced it by spraying red paint.

 For many years, its hidden images were a source of contention.
 You’ll see a skull, which is imposed on a horse’s body, and the bull’s emergence from the horse’ bent leg.

 The painting was never put on sale, and that’s probably another reason why it is called a famous Cubist painting.

 However, according to some sources, its valuation would probably be over $200 million if it ever went for sale.